AnthroHydro/botell.ai/README.md

 # costiabottles

-See the [wiki](https://github.com/AnthroHydro/costiabottles/wiki) for installation instructions.
+See the [wiki](https://github.com/AnthroHydro/costiabottles/wiki) for more detailed installation instructions.

 Example code for use as an import: